 Biography of the Dean

-He was posted as assistant priest to the Whitford Parish under Fr Tim Corcoran and later Fr Geoff Aldous.
-After Whitford he had brief stints assisting at Kalgoorlie and then as priest-in-charge of the Floreat-Wembley parish and the City Beach parish.
-These postings took place while waiting for the new term to commence in Rome.
-In late 1999 Fr Sean was sent to Rome to pursue further study.
-He resided at the Pontifical Irish College, Rome while taking a Licence in Theology at the Pontifical Gregorian University.
-The licence specialisation was Fundamental Theology with a special interest in John Henry Cardinal Newman.
-After his licence, he commenced doctoral work again at the Gregorian.
-The doctorate was on aspects of Trinitarian theology and though most of the work was done in Rome, the thesis took its shape during time spent at Magdalene College, Cambridge, at the invitation of Professor Eamon Duffy, President of the College.
-While doing doctoral work, Fr Sean was also on the faculty of theology at the Gregorian University teaching fundamental theology.
+My first posting was as assistant priest to the Whitford Parish under Fr Tim Corcoran and later Fr Geoff Aldous.
+I am thankful to the the parish community for those years; I learnt much about priesthood and ministry from them and from my parish priests.
+After Whitford I had brief stints assisting at Kalgoorlie and then as priest-in-charge of the Floreat-Wembley parish and the City Beach parish.
+These were temporary assignments while I was waiting for the new term to commence in Rome.
+In late 1999 I was sent to Rome to pursue further study.
+I resided at the Pontifical Irish College, Rome while taking a Licence in Theology at the Pontifical Gregorian University.
+The licence specialisation was Fundamental Theology with a special interest in Cardinal Newman’s Development of Doctrine.

-The thesis was supervised by Professor Gerald O’Collins SJ AC and was completed and defended in 2006.
+My thesis was supervised by Professor Gerald O’Collins SJ AC and was completed and defended in 2006.

 At the completion of my studies I was appointed parish priest of the Attadale Parish and also took up a part-time appointment as Senior Lecturer in the College of Philosophy and Theology at the Fremantle Campus of the University of Notre Dame Australia.
 Santa Maria College and the Pignatelli campus of Mel Maria Catholic Primary school were within the Attadale Parish and I had the privilege of providing pastoral care to both schools.
 It is an aspect of my ministry I remember with great fondness.